spear-sim/spear/docs/getting_started.md

 conda create --name spear-env python=3.11 conda activate spear-env

+# install mayavi separately from other Python dependencies (Windows only)
+conda install -c conda-forge mayavi

 # install msgpack-rpc-python separately from other Python dependencies, because we need
 # to use a specific commit from a specific fork of the msgpack-rpc-python GitHub repository
 pip install -e third_party/msgpack-rpc-python